Camrese (ethinyl estradiol 0.01 mg) Dailymed

 1. Take the first light blue-green pill on the Sunday after your period starts, even if you are still bleeding.
 If your period begins on Sunday, start the first light blue-green pill that same day.

-2. Use another method of birth control (such as condoms or spermicides) as a back-up method if you have sex anytime from the Sunday you start your first light blue-green pill until the next Sunday (first 7 days).
-If you have been using a different hormonal method of birth control (such as a different pill, the “patch,” or the “vaginal ring”), you need to use another method of birth control (such as condoms or spermicides) each time you have sex after stopping your old method of birth control until you have taken CAMRESE for 7 days.
+2. Use another method of birth control (such as condoms or spermicide) as a backup method if you have sex anytime from the Sunday you start your first light blue-green pill until the next Sunday (first 7 days).
+If you have been using a different hormonal method of birth control (such as a different pill, the “patch,” or the “vaginal ring”), you need to use another method of birth control (such as condoms or spermicide) each time you have sex after stopping your old method of birth control until you have taken CAMRESE for 7 days.

 How to take CAMRESE